COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 But, if you are planning to publish it or circulate it elsewhere, or use other people's ideas for kit or gadgets described in the site to make money, please get in touch.

-You will require permission from the individual author of a guide or idea.
-Copyright issues also apply.
+You will need permission from the individual author of a trip report, article or other content here.
+Copyright is asserted as appropriate by those authors.

 Please feel free to link to any of our content although we'd appreciate a reciprocal link and (where appropriate) an acknowledgement of the source.